wayfarer/clocky/ARCHITECTURE.md

 # Architecture

-This document outlines the architectural decisions and patterns used in Clocky.
+This document outlines the architectural decisions and patterns used in Clocky Work.

 ## Core Principles